Privacy Notice

 Data Protection Officer:

-The Trust uses personal and confidential information for a number of purposes as detailed below.
+We use personal and confidential information for a number of purposes as detailed below.
 To ensure that we process your personal data fairly and lawfully we are required to inform you:

 - Why we need your data;